merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 - **Reactome**: High-level pathway annotations.

 ### 2.2 GSEA in R with `fgsea`
+`fgsea` package in R provides a fast and efficient method for performing preranked GSEA.
+It enables precise and rapid calculation of extremely low GSEA p-values across a collection of gene sets.
+The p-value estimation employs an adaptive multi-level split Monte Carlo approach.
+For a detailed explanation of the algorithm, refer to [this preprint](https://www.biorxiv.org/content/10.1101/060012v3).
 ```R
 # Install and load necessary packages
 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")